 When we started thinking about Christmas card ideas for 2019, it struck us that the robin was a missing element, so in the summer, we set about designing the ultimate Christmas robin pop-up card.
 One that would thrill robin fans, card lovers and anyone who loves to receive a little bit of joy in an envelope.

 We asked our designers to make a robin that looked so real, that you’d half expect it to fly off from a distance.
 We also wanted it perched on a sprig of holly and asked for the cover to be grey.
 Our manufacturers favour red card for Christmas designs, but we think the grey works really well.
 The colour is very on trend right now, but it also contrasts nicely with the festive designs in their bright reds, greens and yellows.
 In this case, the little robin really pops.
+We think it’s a stand out handmade Christmas pop up card.

 I have one of the robin cards on top of my filing cabinet because it is such a joyful sight.
 It’s already selling well and it’s coming with us to our first Christmas fair on Sunday.
 I’m expecting him to fly off the shelves.